University campus in New Hampshire

 The CCSNH Transfer Agreements are particularly beneficial for computer science students because they preserve coursework in foundational programming, data structures, and mathematics courses essential to degree completion.
 Students can explore transfer guides on the CCSNH website to identify specific two-year programs and their designated bachelor's program matches.
 The University System of New Hampshire maintains clear admission pathways for transfer students, with guaranteed acceptance for associate's degree graduates meeting GPA requirements.
 Additionally, the Granite State Grant supports both continuing and transfer students, easing financial transitions between institution types.
 Transfer students benefit from the same resources as direct-entry bachelor's students, including internships with major employers and access to specialized tracks in software engineering and cybersecurity, ensuring equitable educational outcomes regardless of enrollment pathway.

-Why Study Computer Science in New Hampshire?
+Why Pursue a Computer Science Degree in New Hampshire?

 Industry & Workforce

-New Hampshire offers a robust computer science education landscape with 22 institutions offering programs across all degree levels, from associate's to doctoral degrees (IPEDS).
+New Hampshire offers a strong computer science education landscape with 22 institutions offering programs across all degree levels, from associate's to doctoral degrees (IPEDS).
 In 2023, the state awarded 1,452 bachelor's degrees, 927 master's degrees, and 508 associate's degrees in computer science, demonstrating strong educational capacity and workforce development (IPEDS).
 Southern New Hampshire University leads the state with 2,089 total completions, followed by New England College with 355 completions, making these institutions key players in preparing the region's tech talent.
 The state's four-year public institutions average just $12,366 in in-state tuition, significantly lower than the national average and offering exceptional value for degree completion.

 Salary Outlook